 What does our training look like?

 In the classroom – Our students come from the Nicholas School of the Environment and the Pratt School of Engineering, both of which maintain a robust list of courses to train students in the skills they need.
-As part of this training, Superfund, in partnership with Duke’s University Program in Environmental Health (formerly the Integrated Toxicology and Environmental Health Program, hosts a Friday seminar featuring a combination of guest lecturers and Duke students and faculty to discuss the latest research on effects of exposure to toxic substances.
+As part of this training, Superfund, in partnership with Duke’s University Program in Environmental Health (formerly the Integrated Toxicology and Environmental Health Program), hosts a Friday lunchtime seminar featuring a combination of guest lecturers and Duke students and faculty to discuss the latest research on effects of exposure to toxic substances.

 In the lab – Our labs feature high-tech instruments and are capable of supporting a variety of experiments and analyses for the SRC.
 Visit our pages for the Neurobehavioral Toxicity Core and Analytical Chemistry Core for more information.